oyama/pico-vfs/README.md

 Of course, a more bare-metal use, where only block devices are utilized, is also possible.

+## Limitations

+For detailed information on the limitations and considerations when using pico-vfs, especially with regard to multi-core operations, please see [LIMITATION.md](LIMITATION.md).

 ## Related Projects and Inspirations

 There are multiple ways to add filesystems to the pico-sdk environment.
 Firstly, FatFs[^1] and littlefs[^2] are popular file system implementations.
 These filesystem implementations require writing drivers for the block devices used.
 They also each have their own Unix-like API, but with a distinctive dialect.